Zildjian L80 & Gen16 Low Volume Cymbals: Realistic and responsive cymbals, without the sound.

 - Go with the Zildjian L80 cymbal range if you just want a low volume drum practice setup.
 These are great for a practice room, and still give enough sound for you to hear what you’re doing.

 - Choose Zildjian’s Gen16 cymbals for low volume live drum performances, and realistic-sounding low volume practicing with headphones or through speakers.
-Without the electronics turned on, the Gen16 range behaves exactly like the L80 low volume range, making them a very versatile choice.
+Without the electronics turned on, the Gen16 range behaves exactly like the L80 low volume range, making them a more versatile choice.

 Note: If you already have Zildjian L80 cymbals, they can be paired with the Gen16 processor quite easily.
 The L80 and Gen16 cymbals are effectively the same thing, however the Gen16 is designed to be amplified or used with headphones.